OpenMath/OpenMath.github.io/technical.md

 ---
-title: OpenMath: A Technical Overview
 layout: default
+title: OpenMath, A Technical Overview
 ---

 ## Introduction

 OpenMath is a standard for representing mathematical data in as unambiguous a way as possible.
 It can be used to exchange mathematical objects between software packages or via email, or as a persistent data format in a database.
 It is tightly focussed on representing semantic information and is not intended to be used directly for presentation, although tools exist to facilitate this.